 Search results are sortable by relevance (default) or by date.
 After you have executed a search, simply click the button under the search box to change the sort method.

 When you conduct a search at Law Firm Search Engine, you are using Google to search selected law firm websites.
 Essentially, it is Google limited to law firm websites.
-Law Firm Search Engine uses Google Custom Search and is not affiliated with Google.
+Law Firm Search Engine uses Google's Programmable Search Engine and is not affiliated with Google.
 If you notice that a law firm website is missing from the search engine, please visit "Add a Site" at the bottom of the page.

 Google Search Operators can help you search.
 Use quotations and the OR operator, |, to get the results you want.
 For example, this search "Affordable Care Act"|Obamacare Compliance|Regulation returns results that mention the Affordable Care Act OR Obamacare AND also mention Compliance OR Regulation.
 Please note that a space in a Google search query generally functions as the AND operator.
 The | operator functions as the OR operator and allows you to string multiple terms together.
 Notice also that a search for Regulation returns the plural, Regulations, and the adjective, Regulatory.